 You can check out military time conversion here:

 Take Care of Payroll like a Pro

-Your employees can use our time clock software to seamlessly log their hours.
-The data is then automatically fed to payroll, so you don’t need to worry about time clock conversion or time card calculators.
+Your employees can use our time tracking software to seamlessly log their hours.
+The data is then automatically fed to payroll, so you don’t need to worry about time clock conversion or timesheet calculators.

 Download the Hourly app on your mobile device - and get started at once!